Will Business Insurance respond to COVID-19?

 If an action is brought against any Director or Officer of your company, whether it is due to real or alleged negligence/mismanagement in: implementing business continuity plans, issues with the supply chain, a general lack of preparation associated with the COVID-19 pandemic, and more, then D&O Insurance coverage could be triggered.

 7. Am I liable if I ask certain employees to undergo testing or quarantine due to suspected COVID-19 exposure?

 Yes.
 It is recommended that employers do not single out employees for testing, as it could imply discrimination.
 In this case, Employment Practices Insurance could help combat allegations stemming from discrimination or harassment based on ethnicity as it relates to increased possibility of contracting or carrying COVID-19.

 8. I had a scheduled event of over 250 people, and cancelled it as per the government’s instructions.
-I did buy Event Cancellation Insurance, but I’m not sure if it will cover my loss?
+I bought Event Cancellation Insurance, but I’m not sure if it will cover my loss.

 This is admittedly tricky.
 The answer is: it depends on your specific policy.
 Some policies include communicable disease outbreaks (such as COVID-19), while some do not.
 Consult your policy or your broker to determine whether communicable diseases are included within your policy.

 9. Will Trip Cancellation Insurance, or my benefits cover me, if I travel now that Canada has issued a worldwide travel advisory?

 It is likely that any trips that were purchased before the travel advisory went into place will still be eligible for coverage under Trip Cancellation Insurance, Travel Medical insurance, or any benefits you may have through your workplace (depending on your specific plan).
 Unfortunately, any trips that were booked after the travel advisory went into place on March 13, 2020, and until the advisory is lifted, will not be covered by any insurance provider.